Internationalization

 );

-}Place <MyFilterHint /> inside the same <FuiI18nProvider> (or <DataTable>) tree as the table.
-Keys are the DataTableI18nKey union in locales/keys.ts; use t(key, vars) when the key uses {var} placeholders.
+}Place <MyFilterHint /> inside the same <I18nProvider> (or list recipe) tree as the table.
+Keys are the DataListI18nKey union in data-list-chrome/locales/keys.ts; use t(key, vars) when the key uses {var} placeholders.

 key === "filterPanel.apply" ?
 "OK" : key;